RosettaCommons/documentation/coupled-moves.md

 ### [6.1.1] Coupled Moves with ShortBackrubMover

-Coupled Moves defaults to ShortBackrubMover.
-You can explicitly specify this default with
+CoupledMoves defaults to ShortBackrubMover.
+You can explicitly specify this default:
     ```
     -coupled_moves::backbone_mover backrub
     ```